TechBud-India/HacktoberFest/README.md

 Hacktoberfest is a month long challenge where we make projects or add functionality to existing projects in the opensource world.

 ## Why HacktoberFEST?

-A way to exploit people's greed for free stuff and get the work free.